ctfpilot/ctfp/README.md

 CTF Pilot started as a CTF Platform project, originating in **[Brunnerne](https://github.com/brunnerne)**.

+The goal of the project, is to provide a scalable, resilient and easy to use CTF platform for hosting large scale Capture The Flag competitions, starting with BrunnerCTF 2025.

+The project is still in active development, and we welcome contributions from the community to help improve and expand the platform's capabilities.

 ## License

 CTFp is licensed under a dual license, the **PolyForm Noncommercial License 1.0.0** for non-commercial use, and a **Commercial License** for commercial use.
 You can find the full license for non-commercial use in the **[LICENSE.md](LICENSE.md)** file.
 For commercial licensing, please contact **[The0Mikkel](https://github.com/The0Mikkel)**.

+Without commercial licensing, the platform **MUST NOT** be used for commercial purposes, including but not limited to:

+- Hosting CTF competitions for profit
+- Hosting a CTF as a commercial organization
+- Offering CTF hosting as a paid service
+- Using the platform in any commercial product or service

 We encourage all modifications and contributions to be shared back with the community, for example through pull requests to this repository.
 We also encourage all derivative works to be publicly available under **PolyForm Noncommercial License 1.0.0**.